-Many of us are lucky enough to never think about how we are going to get clean water in our daily lives.
-However, you shouldn’t drink the tap water in many African countries.
+Unfortunately, drinking tap water is not safe when travelling to Africa.
 Buy bottled water, boil the water, or use iodine tablets to make sure you don’t get sick.
 It is important not to skip drinking water, dehydration during the dry season is not something you want to experience.

 Staying safe in Africa also means, protecting yourself from mosquitoes.
 The mosquitos will eat you alive if you don’t take the necessary precautions!
 Don’t sleep without mosquito netting and make sure it doesn’t have any holes.
 Wear light clothing that covers your arms and legs at night.
 Keep spraying insect repellant throughout the day and especially after a shower.
 Do not keep the lights on, when you don’t need it, as this attracts mosquitos.

 Your vacation to Africa should be a once-in-a-lifetime experience that is above all, safe.
-Follow the tips in this travel guide and the advice from your tour operator so you can stop worrying and start enjoying yourself in this amazing part of the world.
+Follow the tips in this Africa travel guide and go enjoy your African Trip.